*All Orders 4/19-4/27 Will Ship 4/28*

 Think of it as the equivalent of being served roasted peanuts at a bar in the United States.

-In the UK, English Pickled Onions are served on sandwiches, in salads or as a relish.
+In the UK, English Pickled Onions are served on sandwiches, in salads, or as a relish.
 Sometimes, even eaten straight out of the jar.

 Try your hand (and taste buds) at English Pickled Onions with this English Pub Style Pickled Onions recipe, and create your own English Pub experience right at home.